bioc/GAClustR/README.md

 ## Introduction

-The goal of GAclustenhancer is to use genetic algorithms to improve clustering in situations where clusters are used to calculate correlation.
+The goal of GAClustR is to use genetic algorithms to improve clustering in situations where clusters are used to calculate correlation.
 A GA with a correlation-based fitness function optimizes clustering results to maximize correlation values.
 A common use for this